EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

       }
       ```

-4. The Organisational Wallet requests the Organsational Credentials from the EAA Provider.
+4. The Organisational Wallet requests the Organisational Credentials from the EAA Provider.

    `Request Credential` message:
     ```json